refinedev/refine/documentation/docs/tutorial/3-understanding-resources/0-intro.md

 [Refer to the `<Refine>` documentation for more information &#8594](/docs/api-reference/core/components/refine-config/)

+## What is resource?

 In the context of a CRUD application, a resource typically refers to a data entity that can be created, read, updated, or deleted.
 For example, a resource could be a user account, a blog post, a product in an online store, or any other piece of data that can be managed by the CRUD app.

+## Resources and Routes

+Paths are used to hint refine to do things like rendering menu items, breadcrumbs and handling form redirections.
+It completely detached from the router logic.
+Routes should be handled by your framework (React Router, NextJS, Remix).

+This flexibility allows refine to be used inside existing web applications independently, without limiting users. refine can be attached to routes where it's needed.
+Doesn't interfere with your routing logic.
+This means refine can be used with enterprise-grade applications with challenging requirements like nested routes, multi-tenancy etc.

+With this approach allows for greater flexibility and scalability in the application, as new resources can be added or modified easily, without affecting the existing code.

+## Defining Resource

 To add a `resource` to our app, we need use `resources` prop of `<Refine>` component.
 This prop accepts an array of objects.
 Each object represents a resource.
-The resource object may contain properties to define the name of the resource, the routes of the actions it can perform which can be defined as paths, components or both and additional metadata such as the label, the icon, audit log settings, nesting etc.
+The resource object may contain properties to define the name of the resource, the routes of the actions it can perform which can be defined as paths and additional metadata such as the label, the icon, audit log settings, nesting etc.

 Here's a simple example of how to add a resource to a **refine** app: